AmaralVh/Equation-Calculator/README.md

 # Equation-Calculator
-Program that solves equations independent of its degree. \n
+Program that solves equations independent of its degree.

 Note: The script is able to solve an equation that presumably doesn't have more than two non-integer roots.
 There might be future solutions for more complex equations.